Catastrophic overfitting can be induced with discriminative non-robust features: Introduction

-However, despite the recent methodological advances in this front, the \textit{root cause of CO}, experienced by single step AT methods, remains poorly understood.
-We show, in this paper, that CO is connected to properties of the data, the effectiveness of the adversarial attacks, and the training dynamics.
-However, due to the inherent complexity of this problem, it is difficult to disentangle these factors of variation.
-Hence, we argue that identifying the causal mechanisms behind this failure mode cannot be done through observations alone and requires \emph{active interventions}~\cite{book_of_why}.
-That is, we need to be able to synthetically induce CO in a training context where it would not naturally happen otherwise.
+However, despite recent methodological advances, the mechanisms that lead to CO remain poorly understood.
+Nevertheless, due to the complexity of this problem, we argue that identifying such mechanisms cannot be done through observations alone and requires \emph{active interventions}~\cite{ilyas2019adversarial}.
+That is, we want to synthetically induce CO in settings where it would not naturally happen in order to explain its causes. \looseness=-1

+The key contribution of this work is exploring the root causes of CO, leading to the core message:

+\emph{Catastrophic overfitting is a learning shortcut used by the network to avoid learning complex robust features while achieving high accuracy using easy non-robust ones.}

-In this work, we identify one such type of intervention that allows to perform abundant {\em in-silico} experiments to explain multiple aspects of CO.
-Specifically the main contributions of our work are: \begin{enumerate*}[label=(\roman*)]\item We show that CO can be induced by injecting easy-to-learn features that, despite being strongly discriminative, are not sufficient for robust classification by themselves (see~\cref{fig:beta-epsilon}). \item Through extensive empirical analysis, we discover that CO is connected to the preference of the network to learn different features in a dataset, an increase in non-linearity of the loss, and the existence of a learning shortcut that the network exploits to break single-step attacks. \item Building upon these insights, we describe and analyse a causal chain of events that can lead to CO\end{enumerate*}.
-Overall, in this paper we show that:\looseness=-1
+In more detail, our main contributions are: \begin{enumerate}[label=(\roman*)] \item We demonstrate that CO can be induced by injecting features that are strong for standard classification but insufficient for robust classification. \item Through extensive empirical analysis, we find that CO is connected to the network's preference for certain features in a dataset. \item We describe and analyse a mechanistic explanation of CO and its different prevention methods.\looseness=-1 \end{enumerate}

-\emph{Catastrophic overfitting can be a consequence of the interaction between easy- and hard-to-learn features in a dataset that can cause single-step adversarial training methods to fail.}

-Our findings can improve our understanding of CO as they shift focus to the study of how the data influences AT.
-They can help circumvent the potential pitfalls of single-step AT methods and design effective and efficient AT methods.
-Moreover, they also pave the way to gain further insights in the intricate dynamics of robust model construction, where the interaction between robust and non-robust features plays a key role.\looseness=-1
+Our findings improve our understanding of CO by focusing on how data influences AT.
+They provide insights into the dynamics of AT, where the interaction between robust and non-robust features plays a key role, and open the door to promising future work that manipulates the data to avoid CO.\looseness=-1

+\paragraph{Outline} The rest of the paper is structured as follows: In \cref{sec:rel-work}, we review related work on CO. \Cref{sec:inducing_CO} presents our main observation: CO can be induced by manipulating the data distribution by injecting simple features.
+In \cref{sec:both_features}, we perform an in-depth analysis of this phenomenon by studying the features used by networks trained with different procedures.
+In \cref{sec:geometry}, we link these observations to the evolution of the curvature of the networks and find that CO is a learning shortcut. \Cref{sec:summary} pieces all these evidence together and provides a mechanistic explanation of CO.
+Finally, in \cref{sec:discussion}, we use our new perspective to provide new insights on different ways to prevent CO.\looseness=-1